A breast magnetic resonance imaging (MRI) scan is a type of imaging test that uses magnets and radio waves to check for abnormalities in the breast.

 An MRI is considered a safer alternative to scans that use radiation, such as CT scans, for women who are pregnant.
 While the radiation levels in CT scans are safe for adults, they aren’t safe for developing fetuses.

-There is no evidence to suggest that the magnetic fields and radio waves are in anyway harmful.
+There is no evidence to suggest that the magnetic fields and radio waves in a breast MRI are in anyway harmful.

-While safer, breast MRIs do carry a few considerations:
+While safer than CT scans, breast MRIs do carry a few considerations:

-“False-positive" results: As the test does not always distinguish between cancerous and noncancerous growths, it can detect masses that appear cancerous when they are not.
-Biopsies are needed to confirm the results of the test.
+- "false-positive" results: an MRI does not always distinguish between cancerous and noncancerous growths, therefore it can detect masses that may appear cancerous when they are not.
+You may need a biopsy to confirm the results of your test.

-Allergic reaction to contrast dye: MRIs use a dye injected into the bloodstream to make the images easier to see.
-The dye has been known to cause allergic reactions and serious complications for people with kidney problems.
+- allergic reaction to contrast dye: MRIs use a dye injected into your bloodstream to make the images easier to see.
+The dye has been known to cause allergic reactions, as well as serious complications for people with kidney problems.

-Prior to your MRI, your doctor will explain the test and review your complete physical and medical history.
-During this time, tell your doctor about any medication you may be taking or any known allergies.
-Tell your doctor if you have any implanted medical devices as these can be affected by the test.
+Before your MRI, your doctor will explain the test and review your complete physical and medical history.
+During this time, you should tell your doctor about any medication you may be taking or any known allergies.
+Tell your doctor if you have any implanted medical devices, as these can be affected by the test.

-Tell your doctor if you have had prior allergic reactions to contrast dye, or if you have been diagnosed with kidney problems.
-Also, tell your doctor if you are pregnant, concerned you may be pregnant, or are breastfeeding.
-The tests aren’t considered safe for pregnant women, and nursing mothers should not breastfeed their children for about two days after the test.
+Tell your doctor if you have had prior allergic reactions to contrast dye or if you have been diagnosed with kidney problems.
+You should also tell your doctor if you are pregnant, think you may be pregnant, or are breastfeeding.
+Breast MRIs aren’t considered safe for pregnant women, and nursing mothers should not breastfeed their children for about two days after the test.

 It’s also important to schedule your MRI at the beginning of your menstrual cycle.
-The best time for this is between days seven and 14 of your monthly cycle.
+The best time for this is between days seven and 14 of your menstrual cycle.

-As the MRI machine is in a tight, enclosed space, tell your doctor if you are claustrophobic.
-He or she may give you a sedative to help you relax.
-In extreme cases, your doctor may opt for an "open" MRI where the machine is not as close to your body.
+The MRI machine is in a tight, enclosed space, so you should tell your doctor if you are claustrophobic.
+The doctor may give you a sedative to help you relax.
+In extreme cases, your doctor may opt for an "open" MRI, where the machine is not as close to your body.
 Your doctor can best explain your options.